Louise Giblin

-Louise Giblin (born 1963) MA, MRBS, is a British body-cast sculptor.
+Louise Giblin MRSS (born 1963) is a British body-cast sculptor.
 She is noted in particular for her "Body-Casting Olympians" project.

 Training

 Giblin trained under Antony Gormley and Peter Randall-Page at Brighton Polytechnic (1982–86) and at the Chelsea College of Arts (1989–93).
 From 1990 to 1994 she was on the Secondary Education Advisory Group within the Design Council, London.
 She was elected Associate of the Royal British Society of Sculptors in 2010 and was elected a full Member in 2014.

 Awards

 Giblin was selected as the visual artist to represent the UK at the G7 of Art, part of a larger G7 of Culture in Florence, Italy.

 Olympians project

 This project aimed to record the physiques of five British Olympians in 2011.
 Each subject body-cast also had a series of surface decorations pertinent to their lives.
 Part of the profits was donated to the Headfirst charity, which funds research into brain injuries.
 This project led Giblin to be called "one of the world's leading body cast sculptors".

 The body-casts weigh around 10 kg and must be worn for an hour whilst setting.